On Vector Spaces with Formal Infinite Sums

-\begin{rmk} The implication $3) \Rightarrow 2)$ does not hold, instead: consider a left Kan-extension of some restriction of the double dualization functor to the category of vector spaces of dimension less than a given uncountable cardinal. \end{rmk}
+\begin{remark} The implication $3) \Rightarrow 2)$ does not hold.
+For a counterexample consider the left Kan-extension of some restriction of the double dualization functor to the category of vector spaces of dimension less than a given uncountable cardinal. \end{remark}

 Now we are going to relate separated spaces in $K\TVect$ with objects in $\Sigma\Vect$.
-First recall the definition of separated space
+First recall the definition of separated space.

-\begin{defn} A (linearly topologized) topological vector space $S$ is \emph{separated} if the singleton $\{0\}$ is closed (this is equivalent to being T0 and to being T2).
-Denote the category of separated linearly topologized topological vector spaces by $\TVect_{\k,s}$. \end{defn}
+\begin{definition} A (linearly topologized) topological vector space $S$ is \emph{separated} if the singleton $\{0\}$ is closed (this is equivalent to being T0 and to being T2).
+Denote the category of separated linearly topologized topological vector spaces by $\TVect_{s}$. \end{definition}

-The main result is the last Corollary, the main result towards it is that if $X$ is $\cQ_4$-free, then $FX$ is separated.
+In the remainder of this section, the main result will be Proposition~\ref{prop:KsepIffQ4free} from which Theorem~\ref{thm:KTVect_is_RCVS} follows.
+Toward Proposition~\ref{prop:KsepIffQ4free} the main step is to show that if $X$ is $\cQ_4$-free, then $FX$ is separated (Corollary~\ref{cor:Q4freeImpliesSeprated}).